How to Facilitate a Judgment-Free Conversation about Diabulimia (ED-DMT1)

 Dr. Marghertia Mascolo, MD, CEDS

 2. BE PREPARED TO TALK ABOUT LANGUAGE (IN A NON-JUDGMENTAL WAY)

-There is almost always a learning curve when figuring out the nuances of communicating about eating disorder.
+There is almost always a learning curve when figuring out the nuances of communicating about eating disorders.
 As you might expect, there are even more complexities in navigating conversations about diabulimia and diabulimia patients As your client’s advocate, you do a great service by helping their clinician understand this subtle shift in language.